Fewer Students Are Going To College. Here's Why That Matters

 It's a simple solution: When you don't have enough students, it makes sense to find and recruit some additional students.
 In the 1970s and '80s, schools faced a similar enrollment crisis.
 Back then, colleges focused mainly on recruiting women.
 Today that resource is tapped out: Female students make up more than half of all enrollment.

 So the question now is, what is the next group of students for recruiters to target?
-Based on the shifting demographics in public schools, it's likely that Hispanics and first-generation college students are tops on that list, and will make up a greater share of any future increase in enrollment
+Based on the shifting demographics in public schools, it's likely that Hispanics and first-generation college students are at the top of that list and will make up a greater share of any future increase in enrollment

-Pine Manor College, a small private college in the Boston-area, knows the pain of this enrollment crisis all too well.
-Because it serves just under 350 students, the college has to fight for each one.
+Pine Manor College, a small private college in the Boston area, knows the pain of this enrollment crisis all too well.
+Because it serves less than 350 students, the college has to fight for each one.
 Recruitment has become essential to Pine Manor's survival.

 For years, the college drew many of its students from nearby communities.
 But as New England graduates fewer high schoolers, Pine Manor has set its sights beyond Boston, by about 2,000 miles.
 Tom O'Reilly, the college's president, now makes regular recruiting trips to El Paso, Texas.